 Abortion is not just a simple medical procedure.
 For many women, it is a life-changing event with significant physical, emotional, and spiritual consequences.
 The following information will help you understand more about abortion procedures and abortion side-effects and risks.

 Also known as “Emergency Contraception” or "Plan B"*, this procedure consists of a pregnancy test and two doses of pills.
 The woman first must take a pregnancy test and receive a negative test result before taking the pills.
 Then she is instructed to take the first dose of the MAP.
 Note: a negative result indicates that the woman is probably not pregnant from intercourse during her previous monthly cycle, but it will not show whether or not she just became pregnant (from intercourse the “night before”).
 She is instructed to take this first dose as soon as possible, but not more than 72 hours after intercourse.
 The woman takes a second dose 12 hours after the first dose.
 If conception already occurred within the 72 hour time frame (that is the “night before”), the life may be expelled.
 This is an early abortion.

-Also known as the Abortion Pill or Medical Abortion, this abortion procedure is used for women who are within 28 to 49 days after their last menstrual period.
+Also known as the Abortion Pill or Medical Abortion.
 This procedure usually requires three office visits.
 The RU 486 or mifepristone pills are given to the woman who returns two days later for a second medication called misoprostol.
 The combination of these medications causes the uterus to expel the fetus.

-This surgical abortion is done early in the pregnancy until 7 weeks after the woman's last menstrual period.
+This surgical abortion is done early in the pregnancy.
 The cervical muscle is stretched with dilators (metal rods) until the opening is wide enough to allow the abortion instruments to pass into the uterus.
 A hand held syringe is attached to tubing that is inserted into the uterus and the fetus is suctioned out.

 Dilation and Evacuation (D&E)